gabrielecorbo/gabrielecorbo/README.md

 I am a Mathematical Engineering - Statistical Learning student at Politecnico di Milano, currently doing an Erasmus semester at TUDelft.

-As you will see my projects are principally focused on the resolution of varoiuos problem through the implementation of Machine Learning models.
+As you will see my projects are principally focused on the resolution of variuos problems through the implementation of Machine Learning models.

 🏫 **Education:**
 - MSc in Statistical Learning track of Mathematical Engineering at Politecnico di Milano